MLEM now offers deployment to Kubernetes and Sagemaker with a single command.

 INFO: Uvicorn running on http://0.0.0.0:8080 (Press CTRL+C to quit)

-Each server implementation also has its client implementation counterpart, in the case of FastAPI server it’s HTTPClient.
-Clients can be used to make requests to servers.
+Each server implementation also has its client counterpart (e.g. HTTPClient for FastAPI).
+Clients can be used to make requests to their corresponding Servers.
 Since a server also exposes the model interface description, the client will know what methods are available and handle serialization and deserialization for you.
-You can use them via CLI:
+You can use them via mlem apply-remote:

 [1, 0, 2, 1, 1, 0, 1, 2, 1, 1, 2, 0, 0, 0, 0, 1, 2, 1, 1, 2, 0, 2, 0, 2, 2, 2, 2, 2, 0, 0, 0, 0, 1, 0, 0, 2, 1, 0]